-- 1. The superintendent of schools/designee or principal shall give written notice, including the reason to the employee. - 2.
+- C. Procedure [Revised 12/2018] - 1.
+The superintendent of schools/designee or principal shall give written notice, including the reason to the employee. - 2.
 The superintendent of schools/designee or principal shall make reasonable effort to complete any investigation as soon as possible. - 3.
-An administrative leave beyond three working days shall require the approval of the superintendent of schools/designee.

-- 1. the employee is reinstated to active status; or, - 2. the employee resigns; or, - 3. the employment is discontinued by termination.
+An administrative leave beyond three working days shall require the approval of the superintendent of schools/designee. - D. The administrative leave shall continue until; - 1. the employee is reinstated to active status; or, - 2. the employee resigns; or, - 3. the employment is discontinued by termination.

-E14-132 Termination/Completion of Contract of Employee on Non-Regular Status, Part-time Employment [Revised 4/2016]
+E14-132 Completion of Contract of Employee on Non-Regular Status, Part-time Employment [Revised 4/2016; 11/2023]